12 Things to Do in New York in October

 Juggling in Bryant Park| ©Diane Greene Lent

-If in summer Byrant Park hosts music festivals and brings the books out into the street so that everyone can enjoy them, in October, as well as bird watching, there are open-air juggling classes to take advantage of the good weather.
+In summer, Bryant Park hosts music festivals and brings books out onto the street for everyone to enjoy.
+In October, in addition to bird watching, outdoor juggling classes are held to take advantage of the good weather.
 If you don't want to learn, you can also attend the shows they organise.

-Also, throughout the year (weather permitting) there are free walking tours of Bryant Park led by park staff.
-Tours take place every other Wednesday and last approximately 45 minutes.
+In addition, throughout the year (weather permitting), free walking tours of Bryant Park are conducted by park staff.
+The tours take place every other Wednesday and last approximately 45 minutes.

-On this guided tour you'll discover some of the secrets of this iconic park, which is considered one of the oldest in New York.
-You'll learn that for a few years it became the epicentre of crime and drugs in Manhattan and that in winter it fills up with igloos where you can have a cup of chocolate or a good cider, making it one of the best parks in New York.
+On this guided tour, you will discover some of the secrets of this iconic park, which is considered one of the oldest in New York.
+You will learn that for a few years it became the epicentre of crime and drugs in Manhattan, and that in winter it is filled with igloos where you can enjoy a cup of hot chocolate or a glass of cider, making it one of the best parks in New York.

 Nuria's Traveller Tip

-At the end of October, the open-air market is open to artisans from New York and all over the world.
-If you can, come along, because there are some really cute things!
+At the end of October, the open-air market opens, welcoming artisans from New York and around the world.
+If you can, stop by, because there are some really cute things!

-11. See Hollywood stars at the New York Film Festival
+11. Enjoy the stars of Hollywood at the New York Film Festival

-Can you imagine travelling to New York and seeing the likes of Denzel Washington, Penelope Cruz and Pedro Almodovar?
-In October it's possible thanks to the New York Film Festival, which takes place between the end of September and the beginning of this month.
+Can you imagine travelling to New York and seeing stars such as Denzel Washington, Penélope Cruz and Pedro Almodóvar?
+In October, this is possible thanks to the New York Film Festival, which takes place between the end of September and the beginning of October.

-If you love the seventh art, you'll love this event because it hosts some of the most anticipated world premieres, a red carpet full of Hollywood stars, talks and free film presentations.
+If you love cinema, you'll love this event because it hosts some of the most eagerly awaited world premieres, a red carpet full of Hollywood stars, talks and free film presentations.

-In 2021, for example, it surprised with the world premiere of 'The Tragedy of Macbeth', a black and white film by Joel Cohen starring Denzel Washington, Frances McDormand and Corey Hawkin, based on the tragedy of the same name by William Shakespeare.
+In 2021, for example, it surprised audiences with the world premiere of 'The Tragedy of Macbeth', a black-and-white film by Joel Cohen starring Denzel Washington, Frances McDormand and Corey Hawkin, based on William Shakespeare's tragedy of the same name.
 So, put on your best clothes and come and see the actors!

-12. Dine and drink, life is short (especially in New York!)
+12. Dine and drink, for life is short (and even more so in New York!)

 New York City Wine and Food Festival| ©nantuck3t